 2|| Ride a bike

-Encourage your child to ride a bike, a push bike or pedal bike with or without side-wheels, according to your child's ability.
+Encourage your child to ride a bike, a push bike, or a pedal bike with or without side-wheels, according to your child's ability.
+Balance bikes are a great option for younger children who have not learned to peddle yet.

 3 || Play “Simon Says”